 Jonathan Primo Fuego Galicia, CEO

-Jonathan Primo Fuego Galicia, CEO of The Basket Is Full, Inc. (TBIF) 1 QTR 2020 Letter to Stockholders
+Jonathan Primo Fuego Galicia, Officer of The Basket Is Full, Inc. (TBIF) 1 QTR 2020 Letter to Stockholders

 Omaha, NE April 21, 2020 (GLOBE NEWSWIRE) -- The Basket Is Full, Inc. (TBIF) a Midwest leader in Natural Food Industry for the communities in the Midwest; today issued the following letter to shareholders: